BioDivHealth/Template_Repo/README.md

 # Template_Repo
 A proposed repository design for projects.
+Feel free to use this repo to practise cloning, using the issues tab, and adding scripts/data to the folders.